 Disclosed Ingredient Amounts

-Beware of powdered greens that are packaged under “proprietary blends” as this won’t give you any information as to the ingredients or quantity provided and whether that amount actually yields a clinically effective dose.
+Beware of greens powder that are packaged under “proprietary blends” as this won’t give you any information as to the ingredients or quantity provided and whether that amount actually yields a clinically effective dose.
 Most of the functional ingredients listed on labels have clinical doses of 1-10 grams each, and since a scoop of powder is generally in the 10-15 gram range, it’s highly unlikely you’re getting clinically relevant doses of most of the ingredients.
 So If you want to know the specific breakdown of each ingredient quantity, make sure you read the label carefully.

 No Sensationalized Claims